rehandhaka/fraud-prediction-model/README.md

 | 0.20 (Aggressive) | 3,381 | ₹22.8M | ₹71.0M | ₹39.8M |
 | 0.50 (Default) | 597 | ₹4.0M | ₹68.9M | ₹63.4M |
 | **0.65 (Optimal)** | **316** | **₹2.1M** | **₹67.4M** | **₹64.5M** |

+### ⚖️ Scale & Context
+To put these numbers into perspective: The total transaction volume processed during this test window was roughly **₹365.8 Million**.
+By optimizing the threshold for net revenue rather than raw recall, the model successfully secured **₹64.5 Million** in actual net profit, neutralizing the vast majority of the financial threat while keeping customer friction to an absolute minimum.

 ### 🐋 "Hunting Whales"
 By auditing the exact transactions flagged at the 0.65 threshold, the model naturally optimized for high-value targets.
 While the average fraud in the dataset was ₹9,422, the average fraud caught by the model was **₹10,859**, proving the model successfully identified complex, large-sum fraud patterns rather than just low-value card testing bots.